Skip to main content

 1. Assistant Lookup: The system identifies which assistant owns the from_phone_number

-2. Provider Selection: Automatically determines whether to use Twilio or Telnyx based on the assistant’s configuration
+2. Provider Selection: Determines whether to use Twilio, Telnyx, or Vonage from the sender phone number’s provider configuration

 3. Message Delivery: Sends the message through the appropriate provider’s API